xtruan/TempoBPM/README.md

 Changelog:

 * 3.1.0 - Configurable modes of operation.
-Simple mean or more advanced median filtering modes accesible via the menu.
+Simple mean or more advanced median filtering modes accessible via the menu.
 * 3.0.3 - Added support for additional devices.
 * 3.0 - Added support for MANY more devices!
 Cleaned up layout to work better on more devices.
 * 1.2 - Adding support for vivoactive HR